Chase Date: May 24, 2016

-I didn’t think we’d need to go to Dodge City to see tornadoes.
+I didn’t think we’d need to go to Dodge City, Kansas to see tornadoes.
 The target was going to be northwest of Woodward, possibly Buffalo or even into Kansas near Coldwater.
 It all depended on where the outflow boundary/dryline intersection was.
 With a shortwave glancing from the NW, the further north that happened the better chances we could see some big tornadoes.

 We made great time, stopping in Woodward for a bathroom break, and then again in Buffalo where we ran into Adam Lucio and topped off our tank.
 The first signs of storm development was happening further northwest than I had expected south of Dodge City, but it was right on my target – where the OFB and Dryline came together.